spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/resellers/Channel-Program-Guide/index.html.md

 * Field Support

 Open partners must meet the minimum requirements outlined in the section Program Requirements and Benefits below to earn program benefits, including:
-* Completion of GitLab Sales Core (Verification) in the region specified in your GitLab Partner Contract.
+* Completion of GitLab Sales Professional certification in the region specified in your GitLab Partner Contract.
 * Technical Sales certifications in the region specified in your GitLab Partner Contract.
 Both the GitLab Sales Architect Core and Professional Services Engineering courses meet this requirement.

 **2. Select –** In this track, partners make a greater investment in expertise, develop services practices around GitLab, and are expected to drive greater product recurring revenues.
 In return, Select partners have a dedicated Channel Sales Manager and greater investment.
 Participation in the Select track is by invitation only.
 We provide: